-Twitch to top 40 million U.S. viewers next year, forecast says – TechCrunch
+Twitch to top 40 million US viewers next year, forecast says – TechCrunch

 Twitch, the Amazon-owned streaming service for gamers, is poised to surpass 40 million monthly active viewers in the U.S. as of next year, according to a new forecast from eMarketer out on Thursday.
 By 2023, it will reach 47 million viewers.
 Currently, the analyst firm estimates Twitch has 37.5 million viewers in the U.S. who tune in to watch at least once per month.

-Officially, Twitch reports it has over 3 million active monthly creators and over 15 million average daily streamers, per its own website.
+Officially, Twitch reports it has more than 3 million active monthly creators and over 15 million average daily streamers, per its own website.
 But it focuses on metrics like minutes watched and concurrent viewers to paint a picture of its size and growth.

-While Twitch continues to gain new viewers in the U.S., the new forecast indicates Twitch’s growth is slowing due to increased competition from YouTube, Microsoft’s Mixer, and Facebook Gaming.
-This backs up findings from a separate report released last month, which found that Twitch’s loss of top streaming talent had began to impact hours watched and streamed on its site in Q4 2019.
+While Twitch continues to gain new viewers in the U.S., the new forecast indicates Twitch’s growth is slowing due to increased competition from YouTube, Microsoft’s Mixer and Facebook Gaming.
+This backs up findings from a separate report released last month, which found that Twitch’s loss of top streaming talent began to impact hours watched and streamed on its site in Q4 2019.

-While none of the defections knocked out Twitch from its number one position, it is starting to slow down its growth across a number of key metrics.
+While none of the defections knocked out Twitch from its No. 1 position, it is starting to slow down its growth across a number of key metrics.

 Last year, for example, Twitch lost top streamer Tyler “Ninja” Blevins and Michael “Shroud” Grzesiek to Mixer, plus Jack “CouRage” Dunlop to YouTube, and Jeremy “Disguised Toast” Wang and Gonzalo “ZeRo” Barrios to Facebook Gaming.
 Corinna Kopf, a member of David Dobrik’s “Vlog Squad,” also left Twitch for Facebook at the very end of December.